 1. Using LEGO Mindstorms NXT & EV3

-First of all I will explain the counting by using the LEGO Mindstorms.
+First of all we will explain the counting by using the LEGO Mindstorms.
 In particularly the LEGO Mindstorms NXT and EV3 but it actually doesn’t matter.
 To begin you only need the LEGO Lightsensor and the LEGO Mindstorms brick.
-Below you can see approximately my program that I have used in LEGO GBC 4, 5, 7 and 8 for the NXT.
+Below you can see approximately my program that we have used in LEGO GBC 4, 5, 7 and 8 for the NXT.
 The program shows the basics of counting balls but you can of course expand it yourself.
 The EV3 program is made by Heino Teucher.

 Download here the LEGO NXT and EV3 program: